haberdashPI/german_track/README.md

   the event files which describe which stimuli were presented when.
 - `read_eeg_response.m` - Load and preprocess the data for the EEG channels
-- `ica00X.m` - A series of files to remove ICA components that look like eyeblinks
+- `ica00X.m` - A series of files to remove ICA components that look like eyeblinks these are currently out of date

-*TODO*: replace these files with new analysis pipeline
+*TODO*: replace these files with new analysis pipeline (files below are out of date)

 - `k_fold_test.m`, `cv_test.m`,  These are the scripts that actually
   run and test models on the individual listeners.
 They produce files